Paige Spiranac Shows Serious Skin In Tiny Miniskirt & Unbuttoned Top

-Golf girl turned social media siren Paige Spiranac brings the heat to the links like few others on Instagram.
-On Saturday morning, the model/influencer was back at it once again, updating her timeline with a sultry, two-pic slideshow for her nearly 3 million followers to ogle.
+Golfer turned social media siren Paige Spiranac brings the heat to the links like few others on Instagram.
+On Friday morning, the model/influencer was back at it once again, updating her timeline with a sultry, two-pic slideshow for her nearly 3 million followers to ogle.

 Spiranac was snapped on the course along with a pushcart for her clubs in a tiny miniskirt and a scanty top that was left unbuttoned in one of the uploaded photos.
 The sensuous ensemble allowed for a serious showing of skin while masking her more intimate areas.

 The 27-year-old also rocked a bucket hat in the pictures, which she referenced in the accompanying caption.
-“Can we talk about bucket hat hate?”
-Spiranac asked before saying that she didn’t understand the negativity.
-One thing she did cop too, though, was having previously expressed her dislike for pushcarts.
-However, she further revealed that she was looking to embrace them in the new year.
+"Can we talk about bucket hat hate?"
+Spiranac asked before saying that she didn't understand the negativity.
+One thing she did cop too, however, was having previously expressed her dislike for pushcarts.
+The stunner further revealed that she was looking to embrace them in the new year.

 Fans were thoroughly smitten by Spiranac and her sexy spread in short order.
 Just 30 minutes after her update had gone live, it was already closing in on the 25,000-like mark.
 Nearly 500 replies had been left in the comments section as well.